GarwelGarwel/KerbalHealth/README.md

 **Radiation**

 All kerbals on missions are affected by radiation, which slowly but permanently reduces their maximum HP.
 Radiation is measured in banana equivalent doses (about 1e-7 Sv), or simply bananas.
 1e7 (10,000,000) bananas reduce max HP by 25%; 4e7 bananas kill a kerbal.
-Currently, there is no way to reduce the dose and, if it is added in the future, it's going to be really hard.
+Currently, there is no way to reduce the dose.

 The amount of Radiation a kerbal receives depends on many factors.
 Most importantly, it is determined by their location.
-Planetary magnetic fields and atmospheres reduce radiation substantially; being close to a celestial body helps screen some rays too.
-E.g., radiation level at Kerbin's surface is 1,000 times lower than in interplanetary space just outside Kerbin's SOI.
+Many planets and some moons have magnetic fields that stop some radiation; atmospheres are also very effective in shielding it (see [wiki](https://github.com/GarwelGarwel/KerbalHealth/wiki/Radiation) for more).
+Being close to a celestial body helps screen some rays too.
+E.g., radiation level at Kerbin's sea level is 1,000 times lower than in interplanetary space just outside Kerbin's SOI.
 Cosmic radiation is also greater closer to the Sun.
 Being on EVA takes away all the protection your ship provides and dramatically increases radiation level.
 Artificial radiation is created by certain parts like atomic engines and nuclear reactors.

 You can protect kerbals from radiation (both cosmic and artificial) by adding shielding to the vessel.
 It is provided by some parts, like structural panels, heat shields and mk3 cargo bays.
 These parts and most crew pods can be improved by adding Radiation Shielding to them in the Editor.
 You can never eliminate all radiation, but you can reduce it to non-dangerous levels.

-You may use this [tool to calculate radiation effects](https://docs.google.com/spreadsheets/d/1uAGrzg9ACDa8Uhtq9Fa45t2zmLikVAC9YH13eZiFzHw/edit?usp=sharing).
-Copy it to your Google Drive or download as XLSX to edit.

 **Quirks**

-Whenever a kerbal levels up, there is a 25% chance that he or she will acquire one of quirks.
+Whenever a kerbal levels up, there is a 25% chance that he or she will acquire a health quirk (unless he/she already has two).
+Discovering an anomaly can also grant a free quirk.
 These can be positive or negative and usually affect kerbals' vulnerability to various health factors and dangers.
 Chances of getting some quirks depend on courage and stupidity of a particular kerbal.
-A kerbal can have up to two quirks.
 The [full list](https://github.com/GarwelGarwel/KerbalHealth/wiki/Quirks) can be found in the Kerbal Health Wiki.

 **Random events**